Heart of the Midstate: Time and financial management during the holidays

 Our Heart of the Midstate segment highlights an inspirational person or organization in the community every week.
 Scroll to the bottom to find out how to nominate someone.

 This week we’re highlighting Kim Kenawell-Hoffecker.
+Kim is a Midstate mom who owns her own financial business, an Emergency Services volunteer and helps promote body positivity at the dance studio she co-owns.
 We’re focusing on time management and financial management during the holiday season.
-Kim is a Midsate mom who owns her own financial business, is a firefighter and helps women achieve their health and wellness goals.

-Tune in for the live conversation on the ABC27 News Facebook page around 9:45 am Monday morning.
-You can ask Kim specific questions in the comment section of the video while it’s live!
-If you miss the live segment, the video will be posted here on our website shortly after.
+Watch the above video for her advice.

-Kim is one of a handful of female firefighters in central Pennsylvania, she has devoted more than 28 years to safeguarding and protecting our capital city region.
-She serves on two critical response teams, Cumberland County CISM Team and South Central PA CISM Team.
+Kim is one of a handful of female firefighters in central Pennsylvania who has devoted more than 28 years to safeguarding and protecting the capital city region.
+She serves on 2 critical response teams, Cumberland County CISM Team and South Central PA CISM Team.

 “Financial advising is not unlike emergency services or crisis responses,” said Kim.
 “In all of those situations, we’re entering the unknown and making quick, strategic decisions”.
 Those who know Kim say she demonstrates excellence, leadership, and is an inspiring role model for women on pursuing achieving their highest potential.